 - Many HELOCs come without any fees.

-- A long-term credit line risks overspending and a larger debt to repay.
+- Having a long-term credit line risks that you’ll overspend and have a larger debt to repay.

-- You might lose your home if you default on the HELOC.
+- Could lose your home if you default on the HELOC.

-How to choose between a home equity loan and HELOC
+How do I choose between a home equity loan and HELOC?

 A home equity loan could be better if:

 - You know the cost of your project and need to borrow a lump sum of money.